Ryan Padrez, Medical Director

 Lindsey is dedicated to making the education system more equitable so that it can meet the needs of underserved children.
 She has worked in education policy, government, and school operator roles at the federal and local levels.
 Most recently, she was an attorney and school advisor for Success Academy Charter Schools, a high-performing charter management organization in New York City.
 Prior to that, she worked at the U.S. Department of Education on civil rights monitoring and policy development for federal education programs.
 Lindsey earned a BA in Public Policy Studies from Duke University and a JD from Yale Law School.

-Naoko Kudo, Director of Operations
+Jessica Cho, Director of Operations and Strategy

-Nora Razon, Family and Community Engagement Manager
+Nora Razon, Manager of Parent and Community Engagement

 Nora is originally from Mexico and grew up in East Palo Alto.
 Over the course of her career, Nora has worked closely with youth and families in a variety of different roles, including at the Peninsula Conflict Resolution Center, the Legal Aid Society, and College Track.
 Most recently, she was a program coordinator at the Renaissance Entrepreneur Center in East Palo Alto, responsible for developing and leading financial literacy programs for families.